Game of the Generals: History

-Objective and victory conditions
+Objectives and victory conditions

-The objective of the game is to eliminate or capture the Flag of the opponent, or to maneuver one's Flag to the far edge of the board (the opposing back rank), subject to the following conditions.
+The game's objective is to eliminate or capture the opponent's flag or to maneuver one's flag to the far edge of the board, subject to the following conditions.

-The Flag, if challenged, is eliminated by any opposing piece, including the opposing and challenging Flag.
-If a player's Flag is eliminated by a challenge, that player loses the game.
-The Flag that challenges the opponent's Flag wins the challenge and thus also wins the game.
+If challenges, the flag is eliminated by any opposing piece, including the opposing and challenging flag.
+If a player's flag is eliminated by a challenge, that player loses the game.
+The flag that challenges the opponent's flag wins the challenge and thus wins the game.

-When the Flag successfully reaches the opponent's back rank, it has to survive one more turn without being challenged before it can declare a victory.
-If a Flag reaches the opposing back rank and there is no adjacent opposing piece that can challenge it, the Flag wins the game immediately.
-If a Flag reaches the opposing back rank directly adjacent to an opposing piece, and that piece does not challenge the Flag immediately on the opponent's subsequent turn, then that Flag wins the game.
-Any player may reveal his Flag at any time and for any reason; play can then continue; most often, a player reveals his Flag after it has already secured victory at the opposing back rank.
+When the flag successfully reaches the opponent's back rank, it has to survive one more turn without being challenged before it can declare a victory.
+If a flag reaches the opposing back rank and there is no adjacent opposing piece that can challenge it, the flag wins the game immediately.
+If a flag reaches the opposing back rank directly adjacent to an opposing piece, and that piece does not challenge the flag immediately on the opponent's next turn, then that flag wins the game.
+Any player may reveal their flag at any time and for any reason, although most often a player reveals their flag after it has already secured victory at the opposing back rank.

 Most games end in a victory for one of the players.
-One player may have lost so many pieces or his pieces are impractically positioned on the board that he feels he can no longer win the game so he decides to resign.
 However, any player may propose a draw at any time; the opponent can either decline, so play continues, or agree, and thus the game ends in a tie.

-At the end of a match, whether as a draw or as a victory for one player, it is courteous but not required to allow the opposing player a view of the surviving pieces before they are taken off the board, as well as of the eliminated pieces.
+At the end of a match, whether as a draw or as a victory for one player, it is courteous to allow the opposing player a view of the surviving pieces before they are taken off the board.